LorittaBot/SocialRelayer/README.md

 * * **Anything else?** Check every 15 minutes!
 * * The requests also have a bit of randomness in them to avoid querying everything all at once, and to make the requests seem less [sus](https://www.youtube.com/watch?v=QYswdRMsAoU&feature=youtu.be&t=715).

-There is also some other polling methods that could be done if Twitter starts limiting its API...
+There are also some other polling methods that could be implemented if Twitter starts limiting its API...

 * Add all tracked users to a list, however you may get list shadow-banned for a few days.
 Twitter allows you to query all the tweets in a single list, making it perfect as a polling alternative and it uses way less requests than polling everyone manually!